daniehao/dog-classification/README.md

 ## Motivation
 1.Earned some essential knowledge about CNN and DNN

-I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects using the most popular packages to build the architecture of CNN and DNN networks.
+I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects with the most popular packages to build the architecture of CNN and DNN networks.

 2.kaggle cat vs dog competition.

-A few months ago, I saw a competition from Kaggle named "Create an algorithm to distinguish dogs from cats".
-Even though this competition was due by four years ago, this interesting topic is the initial incentive for me to do this project and which enables me to take this into next level by doing dog-breed classification.
+A few months ago, I saw a competition from Kaggle.com named "Create an algorithm to distinguish dogs from cats".
+Even though this competition was due by four years ago, this interesting topic push me to do this project and which enables me to take this into next level by doing dog-breed classification.

 3.Advanced and classified dataset provided

-Collecting data for different breed of dogs could be a tough work, since I need 70 to 100 plus imagines for each breed of dog from all over the world.
+Collecting data for different breed of dogs could be a tough work since I need 70 to 100 plus imagines for each breed of dog from all over the world.
 However, the dataset I got has already been collected and classified, so I could directly use it for deep learning modeling.

 4.Well-defined architecture